klumhru/boost-python-bullet/README.md

 boost-python-bullet - Work in Progress!
 ===================
-This is a thin boost wrapper on top of Bullet Physics SDK (http://bulletphysics.org)
+This is a thin boost wrapper on top of Bullet Physics SDK (http://bulletphysics.org) - Note that I am not the owner of Bullet Physics SDK, nor am I affiliated with them.
+Bullet Physics SDK is under a separate license.
+See ./bullet_cpp/BulletLicense.txt for reference.
+There are some minor alterations in the source, specifically anonumous enums in classes are named so that they can be wrapped in a constructive way.

 Feel free to contribute pull requests or post issues for discussion.
 Issues asking for ETAs on components will be closed without answers.